ACPS is in the process of updating our textbooks and learning materials.

 In September 2018, ACPS purchased a new K-5 literacy program.
 The current program had not been updated since 2004.
 The new textbooks and materials are aligned with the current Virginia Standards of Learning.
 Teachers began using the newly adopted resources as a suggested core tool.
 Teachers now have resources to use when planning daily lessons with guides for how it will look in action.

 Benefits of the new reading materials:

 - Teachers can now have deeper conversations about refining the already provided materials to fit their teaching styles and students’ learning styles.

 - The new resources give supports with working with students on, above, and below grade level in reading.

-- The new materials have allowed teachers to cross school plan units and lesson plans because they are using the same materials.
+- The new materials have allowed teachers to cross-school plan units and lesson plans because they are using the same materials.

-- ACPS has also been able to develop common language around best practices with the new materials.
+- ACPS has also been able to develop a common language around best practices with the new materials.